mousepawmedia/devdocs/source/network/nextcloud.rst

 On each file/folder's row on the center pane, you'll see the following controls (moving from left to right)...

-* The Star button marks a file as favorite.

-* Clicking the item icon toggles its selection.
+* Clicking the check box icon toggles the file's selection.
 Selecting multiple items allows you to perform various file actions on them in bulk.

 * Click the item name opens it.